venkateshgowd257/Hook-Object-Detection/README.md

 # Hook-Object-Detection
-Object detection and localization using deep learning and comparing with state of the art models.
+Object detection and localization using deep learning and comparison with state of the art models.

 There are two different models used for Object detection